 How to maintain your sourdough starter

-A sourdough starter is a live culture, and it needs regular feeding to survive.
+A sourdough starter is a live culture that needs regular feeding to survive.
 Follow the easy sourdough recipe below to maintain your sourdough starter to keep it strong and active.

 Where to store your sourdough starter

-For weekly or less frequent use, keep your sourdough starter in the refrigerator.
+Keep your sourdough starter in the refrigerator for weekly or less frequent use.
 Take it out 12 hours before baking.
-Depending on how much starter you will need for the recipe, discard (or save for later) half and feed your starter.
+Depending on how much starter you need for the recipe, discard (or save for later) half and feed your starter.

 I keep a discard jar in my refrigerator.
 It’s perfect for recipes that use a large amount of starter like sourdough pancakes and waffles.

-For daily use, keep your sourdough starter on the counter and feed it once a day.
+For daily use, keep your sourdough starter on the counter and feed it once daily.
 Then, use it for baking 8-12 hours after feeding.